 - ask for feedback and accept it with openness and a desire to learn

 - take the initiative to fix problems instead of leaving them for someone else to deal with

-If this sounds like the type of culture you would like in your organization, the Avail Leadership Creating a Culture of Accountability Workshop Series can help you achieve it.
+If this sounds like the type of culture you would like in your organization, the Avail Leadership Creating Accountability Workshop Series can help you achieve it.

-The first step in creating a culture of accountability is recognizing how you have contributed to your own problems and to the existing culture.
+The first step in creating a culture of accountability is recognizing how you have contributed to your own problems and the existing culture.
 We all tend to believe that other people are the problem.
-Thinking this way IS the problem.
+Thinking that way IS the problem.

-Developing Personal Accountability sheds some light on the cultural forces at play that are hurting organizational results.
-This initial workshop focuses on the steps managers of all levels can take to personally model the behaviour they want to see in others.
+Inspiring Personal Accountability sheds some light on the cultural forces at play that are hurting organizational results.
+This initial workshop focuses on the steps managers at all levels can take to personally model the behaviour they want to see in others.

 Participants will learn:

-- The four steps of developing personal accountability.
+- The three steps of developing personal accountability.

 Delegation & Empowerment

-Accountability is about taking ownership of results and working to achieve the right results.
+Accountability is about taking ownership of results and working to improve future results.
 Managers often become frustrated, however, when the people to whom they delegate work don't produce the results the manager had in mind.
 This leads many managers to conclude: "If you want something done right, do it yourself."
 This attitude kills accountability because it encourages managers to micromanage, discourages employees from learning and taking initiative, and drastically reduces organizational capacity.